giannifontanot/employee-management-system/README.md

 ## Future Improvements
 ````````````````````````
-- Jest testing needs to be implemented
+- Implementation of Jest Testing
-- Check for better validations in ONLY NUMBERS
+- Better validations in ONLY NUMBERS
 ````````````````````````
 ## Contributions
 If you would like to contribute to this project , you are very welcome!
 You can fork it and later submit a pull request.